 What time will my child be performing?

 The Annual Concert is divided into four 90 minute sessions, based on school groups.
 Red Hill classes are split across the four sessions.
-Please refer to the sessions listed in the parent portal to find out which session your child’s class is in.
-Children will be signed in 45 minutes before their section so that they can get into costume!
+Please refer to the sessions listed below, and in the parent portal to find out which session your child’s class is in.
+Children will be signed in 30 minutes before their section so that they can get into costume!

 How do I sign my child up to take part?

 Your child must be enrolled in a weekly Speak Up program to attend the Annual Concert.
-You will also need to register your child to take part via the parent portal registrations take place over a weekend – you only have 72 hours to register!!
-Registrations open at 9am on Friday 14th September, and close at 9am on Monday 17th of September.
+You will also need to register your child to take part via the parent portal.
+Registrations open on Friday 10th August.

 How much does it cost for my child to take part?

-Participation in the Imagination Festival is included in your child’s Speak Up membership.
+Participation in the Annual Concert is included in your child’s Speak Up membership.
 There are no additional fees to take part.
 Please note that when you are registering your child, the system will run you though what looks like a shopping cart, but as this is a free event, you will not be charged.
-If you are joining us for term four classes only, there will be a catch up payment of $50 to cover concert expenses.
+If you are joining us for term four classes only, there will be a catch up payment of $50 per child to cover concert expenses.

 What will my child learn in term four classes?

 Throughout term four, students will be working on a tailored program that is designed to teach them about performance, character, voice, and movement.
 They will be participating in activities that will help them be prepared to perform on stage.
 Students will work on a single script during the term, which will become a very polished piece for the concert.
-All students will be given a poem or play to work on early in term four.
 It would be fantastic if you could help your child practice, and ensure that all lines are memorised by 1st November.

 What should my child wear on the day?